ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_sv_outlier_reason %}

-One of three possible reasons that a sale is flagged as on outlier.
-The priority for sv_outlier_reason$n column filling is ptax outlier > price outlier > characteristic outlier.
+One of three possible reasons that a sale is flagged as an outlier by our algorithmic sales validation pipeline.
+The priority for `sv_outlier_reason$n` column filling is ptax outlier > price outlier > characteristic outlier.

 See the [model-sales-val](https://github.com/ccao-data/model-sales-val)